Micenas/rogaverse/doc/README.md

-birjees Core
+rogaverse Core
 =====================

 Setup
 ---------------------
-[birjees Core](http://birjees.org/wallet) is the original birjees client and it builds the backbone of the network.
-However, it downloads and stores the entire history of birjees transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[rogaverse Core](http://rogaverse.org/wallet) is the original rogaverse client and it builds the backbone of the network.
+However, it downloads and stores the entire history of rogaverse transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run birjees on your native platform.
+The following are some helpful notes on how to run rogaverse on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/birjees-qt (GUI, 32-bit) or bin/32/birjeesd (headless, 32-bit)
+- bin/32/rogaverse-qt (GUI, 32-bit) or bin/32/rogaversed (headless, 32-bit)
-- bin/64/birjees-qt (GUI, 64-bit) or bin/64/birjeesd (headless, 64-bit)
+- bin/64/rogaverse-qt (GUI, 64-bit) or bin/64/rogaversed (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run birjees-qt.exe.
+Unpack the files into a directory, and then run rogaverse-qt.exe.

 ### OSX

-Drag birjees-Qt to your applications folder, and then run birjees-Qt.
+Drag rogaverse-Qt to your applications folder, and then run rogaverse-Qt.

 ### Need Help?

-* See the documentation at the [birjees Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [rogaverse Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [birjees Forum](http://forum.birjees.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [rogaverse Forum](http://forum.rogaverse.org/).
-* Join one of our Slack groups [birjees Slack Groups](https://birjees.org/slack-logins/).
+* Join one of our Slack groups [rogaverse Slack Groups](https://rogaverse.org/slack-logins/).

 Building
 ---------------------
-The following are developer notes on how to build birjees on your native platform.
+The following are developer notes on how to build rogaverse on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)